 22 annual music festivals.

-Birthplace of southern rock?
+So, who knew that this was the birthplace of southern rock?
 Lynyrd Skynyrd and the Allman Brothers Band were formed in Jacksonville.

 There are some direct flights to Jacksonville from Toronto and many other major cities.
 For your information, Jacksonville International Airport is cute and clean and easy to navigate.
 The area nearby Jacksonville International Airport area has good shopping and restaurants too.
 So if you need to spend a few hours before boarding a plane you are set.